Meet the team of the Rural Medicine Program at Massachusetts General Hospital.

 Fellow (2018-2020), Faculty (2020-present)

-Stephanie Sun was born in a small town in Ontario, Canada, just two hours outside Toronto.
-With a love for the outdoors and initial plans for a career as a research scientist, she graduated from McMaster University with a Bachelor's of Science in Biology and a Masters in Science in Evolutionary Genetics and Bioinformatics.
-After volunteering on a medical mission in rural China and a year spent working with YWCA Canada, a multi-service women's organization for families fleeing situations of violence, her career path took a turn toward medicine.
-Dr. Sun graduated from the Keith B. Taylor Global Scholars Programme of St. George's University, having studied medicine in England, Grenada and New York City.
-She completed her residency in Internal Medicine at the Yale-Waterbury Internal Medicine Residency Program, where she was also chief medical resident.
-Dr. Sun completed the MGH Rural Health Leadership Fellowship in 2020 and has been Director of the RHL Fellowship since 2021.
-Her interests are in graduate medical education, health equity leadership in medicine, and point-of-care ultrasound.
-As a former varsity swimmer who competed at the Canadian 2008 Beijing Trials, (she insists she was "just happy to be there"), she continues to enjoy time in the water and exploring the outdoors through new hikes and trails.
+Stephanie Sun is an Internal Medicine physician from a small town in Ontario, Canada.
+She graduated from McMaster University with a BSc in Biology with a Genetics Specialization and an MSc in Evolutionary Genetics and Bioinformatics.
+After a year assisting a medical mission in rural China and working with YWCA Canada supporting women fleeing situations of violence, Dr. Sun studied medicine in the Keith B. Taylor Global Scholars Programme of St. George's University.
+After training in England, Grenada and New York City, Dr. Sun completed residency at the Yale-Waterbury Internal Medicine Residency Program, where she was also chief resident.
+Dr. Sun completed the MGH Rural Health Leadership Fellowship in 2020, an MPH in Clinical Epidemiology at the Harvard T.H.
+Chan School of Public Health, and has been Director of the RHL Fellowship since 2021.
+Her interests are in graduate medical education, and point-of-care ultrasound.
+As a former varsity swimmer who competed at the Canadian 2008 Beijing Trials, she continues to enjoy time in the water and on land exploring new hikes and trails.

 Core Faculty